delay/docker_vps_starter/README.md

 ## [Plausible](https://plausible.io)
 ### Plausible is a lightweight and open-source website analytics tool.
 No cookies and fully compliant with GDPR, CCPA and PECR.
 1. Copy sample.env to .env file and then update this file with your own settings.
+2. update /plausible/geoip/geoip.conf with your information.
+You can sign up for a free account [here](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data?lang=en).
-2. There are some settings for a relay host for the smtp server.
+3. There are some settings for a relay host for the smtp server.
 You can remove these if you want to use the local smtp server.
 You can use a relay service and fill in those fields for a simpler configuration.
 There are many third party mail senders (Mailgun, Sendgrid, AWS etc).

 ## [Posthog](https://posthog.com)
 ### Open source product analytics, PostHog keeps you in control of customer data.
 Works with your event pipelines and data warehouse.
 This is for complex analytics analysis.